seojuice

 From query to task

 Last month I started looking for an apartment in Berlin.
-Two-bedroom, under €1,500, close to a Ringbahn station so my partner can get to her studio without changing trains.
+Two-bedroom, under €1,500, close to a Ringbahn station so my partner can reach her studio without changing trains.
 Under the old model the workflow was familiar.
-I type "apartment Berlin Ringbahn 1500 zwei zimmer" into Google, get ten blue links, click four listing aggregators, mentally merge the inventory, repeat the search with different filters, and by Friday I have thirty tabs and a spreadsheet.
+I type "apartment Berlin Ringbahn 1500 zwei zimmer" into Google, get ten blue links, click four listing aggregators, mentally merge the inventory, repeat with different filters, and by Friday I have thirty tabs and a spreadsheet.

-I tried the same task in AI Mode this week.
-I typed the same thing in plain English.
-The model surfaced seven candidates with commute time to the office I work from, current rent comparables for each Bezirk, and offered to keep watching the saved task.
-The Information Agents Google announced for AI Pro and Ultra this summer will do exactly that, sit on a saved task 24/7 and notify me when something new matches.
-Google's own words: "in the background, 24/7, these agents intelligently reason across information to find exactly what you need."
+I tried the same task in AI Mode this week, in plain English.
+The model surfaced seven candidates with commute time to my office and rent comparables per Bezirk, then offered to keep watching the saved task.
+The Information Agents Google announced for AI Pro and Ultra this summer will do exactly that.
+Google describes them as operating "in the background, 24/7," reasoning across the web to monitor for changes.
+(I'm quoting loosely; the exact phrasing is about agents that "intelligently look across everything on the web," but the 24/7 background language is Google's own.)

 Four announcements ladder up to the same shift.
-Gemini 3.5 Flash is now the default model in AI Mode for everyone globally.
-Information Agents are coming to AI Pro and Ultra this summer.
-Agentic booking, where Google literally completes a reservation on your behalf, rolls out to everyone in the U.S. this summer for local services and experiences.
+Gemini 3.5 Flash is now the default model in AI Mode globally.
+Information Agents arrive for AI Pro and Ultra this summer.
+Agentic booking, where Google completes a reservation on your behalf, rolls out to everyone in the U.S. this summer for local services and experiences.
 And generative UI, the system that composes a custom layout for your query in real time, ships free for all users this summer too.

 From pull to push

 The user used to fetch.
 They typed, they clicked, they read.
 The agent now fetches on their behalf, sometimes while the user is asleep.
-This sounds like a small UX change.
-It is a foundational change to what "search volume" means as a metric.
+That sounds like a small UX wrinkle.
+It is the part that quietly rewrites what "search volume" even means.

-Consider what one Information Agent watching one saved task for thirty days looks like in GSC.
+Picture one Information Agent watching one saved task for thirty days in your GSC.
 Zero impressions for the user.
 Zero clicks.
-The agent did the work, the user got one notification at the end.
-Multiply that across a billion monthly AI Mode users, Google's number, and the shape of the demand curve changes.
+The agent did the work; the user got a single notification at the end.
+Multiply that across a billion monthly AI Mode users (Google's number) and the demand curve changes shape.
+I want to be careful here: this is a plausible mechanism, not a measured one.
+Google hasn't published agent-level query data, so "ambient demand GSC can't see" is an inference, not a confirmed effect.

 From static page to generative UI

-One sentence in the Google I/O post deserves more attention than it got.
-Search now builds custom layouts in real time, assembling them from components on the fly.
+One sentence in the Google I/O post deserves more attention than it got: Search now builds custom layouts in real time, assembling them from components on the fly.
 For free users.
 This summer.
+(I'll hedge the mechanism, not the fact: how aggressively it replaces the classic results page, and for which queries, nobody outside Google can size yet.)

-That sentence reframes the page as a deliverable.
+That reframes the page as a raw material instead of a destination.
 The user is not seeing your page.
-The user is seeing a dynamically composed component that pulled three sentences and one statistic from your page, plus a price from a competitor, plus a review snippet from Reddit, plus a map block from someone's Google Business Profile.
-The page contributed.
-The page did not deliver the experience.
+They're seeing a composed component that pulled three sentences from your page, a price from a competitor, a review snippet from Reddit, and a map block from a Google Business Profile.
+Your page contributed an ingredient.
+It did not serve the meal.

 Two-column before-and-after table showing the seven paradigm shifts: query to task, pull to push, static page to generative UI, page to entity, keyword density to entity clarity, link velocity to named expertise, LLMs.txt to indexability.